profzei/Matebook-X-Pro-2018/Readme.md

 <details>
 <summary><strong>Undervolt using VoltageShift</strong></summary>

+Undervolting is a great way to to maximise performance, lower power consumption and reduce temperatures.

 For a detailed guide on how to undervolt our MBXP using `VoltageShift` from the EFI folder instead of disabling SIP, see [Wiki section](https://github.com/profzei/Matebook-X-Pro-2018/wiki/Undervolt-via-VoltageShift)
 </details>